Since 2002 the Erath County victims services has held its Tree of Angels program to remember victims of violent crime.

-“The Tree of Angels is a time for victims, families and friends of victims to come together and remember those that have been victimized or lost due to violent crime,” Laurie Gillispie with the district attorney’s office wrote.
-“The guest speaker at Monday’s event will be T.K.
-Roberts, daughter of Jerry and Kelly Thomas who were murdered on August 24, 2001 by Bobby DeWeese and Zachary Smith at their home near Morgan Mill.”
+“The Tree of Angels is a time for victims, families and friends of victims to come together and remember those that have been victimized or lost due to violent crime,” said Laurie Gillispie, with the district attorney’s office.
+“The guest speaker at Monday’s event will be Melanie Cage, mother of Stephen Cage, who was killed in a crash on the TSU campus in 2007.”

-At the ceremony loved ones can light a candle and bring an angel ornament to place on a Christmas tree.
+During the ceremony loved ones will light a candle and bring an ornament to place on the Christmas tree.

 The Tree of Angels was initiated by People Against Violent Crime in Austin in 1991 and has become a tradition observed throughout Texas communities with 32 counties involved.